 Nowhere is a journal of literary travel writing—which to us means narrative with a strong sense of place, character or time.
 We’ve run stories about the longest sea voyage in history, living on a farm in Tuscany and kidnappings in Libya.
 We don’t publish reviews of spas or shopping centers or “Top 10 Vacation Getaways.”
 The magazine is published digitally so we can distribute globally, across borders and cultures, instantaneously.

 Nowhere started as a web zine in 2009.
 We reached out to our favorite authors and asked for submissions.
 Then we threw parties in Brooklyn to pay for production costs.
-Three years later we have 14,000 readers in 129 countries.
+Five years later we have 20,000 readers in 129 countries.
 Our stories are written by authors from Syria, Paris, Haiti, New York, Montana and Libya – about adventures in Iran, Hollywood, Siberia, Japan and more.
 In November, 2013 we relaunched the magazine as an HTML5 digital quarterly.

-The new Nowhere is a unique, multi-media tablet magazine—designed specifically for the iPad, iPhone, Kindle, Nook, Galaxy and every other brand of tablet.
-(You can still read the magazine like you used to on a computer, just download the interactive PDF.)
+The new Nowhere is a unique, HTML5 tablet magazine—designed specifically for the iPad, iPhone, Kindle, Nook, Galaxy and every other computer and device out there.
 The new format includes pages that look and turn like a magazine; embedded multimedia content like music, interviews, video and slideshows; high-resolution imagery; and several new departments.